sgfdevs/sgf.dev/sgfdevs-frontend/README.md

 Recommended management of NodeJS environments is through [Node Version Manager](https://github.com/nvm-sh/nvm).

+## Contribution Flow
+First, fork this repository.

+When you first clone your repository, make sure you are on the branch `v2`.
+All code should be added to your own v2 branch in your forked repository.
+Then, create a pull request against this repository with your change.

+We also ask that contributions add minimal amount of warnings to `npm run lint`, for code clarity sakes.

 ## Local Development
 It's likely going to be easier to work on this code from within the `sgfdevs-frontend/` folder.
 Examples assume you are executing commands from this folder.